KJYoung/DockerFilesForCryoET/README.md

 ```<NAME>``` : name for the container
 $ : in the server.
 $$ : in the docker container.
-Dockerfiles are available at https://github.com/KJYoung/DockerFilesForCryoET
+Dockerfiles and More informations are available at https://github.com/KJYoung/DockerFilesForCryoET

 ### MotionCor2
 ```